louisebphansen/assignment-2-text-classification-louisebphansen/README.md

 ### Results
-The tables below showcase the classification report for the logistic classifion and the report for the neural network classification of the *fake_or_real_news* dataset saved in the ```out``` folder.
+The tables below showcase the classification report for the logistic classifion and the report and loss curve for the neural network classification saved in the ```out``` folder.

 **Logistic Classification**

 ![Screenshot 2024-03-04 at 15 12 09](https://github.com/louisebphansen/assignment-2-text-classification-louisebphansen/assets/75262659/dd6918b5-3097-4970-b55a-dccc627b04c3)

 **Neural Network Classification**